 The FCA Incoterm or “Free Carrier” states that the seller must deliver the goods, ready for export, to the buyer’s chosen carrier at a specific agreed-upon location listed in the sales contract.
 This location can be a particular port or a carriers’ hub.

 The seller is also responsible for all customs costs and risks.
 The risk is only transferred from the buyer to the seller once the cargo has been delivered to the buyer’s chosen location.
 Given the clear risk transfer point, FCA is the recommended Incoterm for containerized cargo.

 The FCA Incoterm is versatile and can be used regardless of the mode of transport.

-If you still don’t know if the FCA Incoterm is the right one for your ocean freight shipment, you may give our article on how to choose a safe and competitive incoterm a read.
+If you’re still unsure if the FCA Incoterm is the right one for your ocean freight shipment, you may download our free ebook on how to choose the best Incoterm.
 Or, if you prefer, you may give us a call.
-Our import and export agents will be happy to advice you.
+Our import and export agents will be happy to advise you.

 "Shippers should plan as far in advance as possible.
 With COVID on the map and lack of space, this season will be more unpredictable than the previous one, with rates never seen"

 Klaus Lydsal, vice president of operations at iContainers